-Our entrepreneur education system is being delivered virtually and in-person, in multiple languages, locally and globally via our Edtech platform through microschools, microcamps, schools, colleges, universities and corporate training.
-Our 2,500+ faculty members, 11,000+ partners and community are global with an average of 7,500 new students joining our GeniusU platform each week in 2021.
-Our City Leaders conduct our events (physically or virtually) in over 100 cities and over 2,500 faculty members operate their microschools using our online tools.
+The entrepreneur education system of our Pre-IPO Group has been delivered virtually and in-person, in multiple languages, locally and globally mainly via our GeniusU Edtech platform to adults seeking to grow their entrepreneur and leadership skills.
+Our partners and community are global with an average of 7,500 new students joining our GeniusU platform each week in 2021.
+Our City Leaders have been conducting our events (physically or virtually) in over 100 cities and over 2,500+ faculty members have been operating their microschools using our online tools.